We recognise the importance and value of listening and responding to concerns and complaints.

 - A member of the public.

-Note: Anonymous complaints may also be made, however this will limit Oaktree’s capacity to investigate the complaint further or take appropriate action to resolve the issue raised.
+Note: Anonymous complaints may also be made, however, this will limit Oaktree’s capacity to investigate the complaint further or take appropriate action to resolve the issue raised.

-What are the type of complaints that can be made?
+What types of complaints can be made?

 We will accept complaints about any of the following:

-- Oaktree's operational activities, including fundraising and advocacy campaigns
+- Oaktree's operational activities, including fundraising and advocacy campaigns;

-- Oaktree's volunteers;
+- Oaktree's staff and volunteers;

-- Oaktree's partners'
+- Oaktree's partners;

-- Oaktree's contracted service providers; or
+- Oaktree's contracted service providers;

 - Any other person or organisation acting on behalf of Oaktree.

 If you wish to make a complaint about any of the above activities or persons, please click the button below.
-Complaints relating to our compliance with the ACFID Code of Conduct can be directed to the ACFID Code of Conduct Committee.
-Please fill out a complaint or enquiry form at www.acfid.asn.au, and email it to email@example.com.
+Complaints relating to our compliance with the ACFID Code of Conduct can be directed to us, or the ACFID Code of Conduct Committee.
+Please fill out a complaint or enquiry form at www.acfid.asn.au, and email it to firstname.lastname@example.org.